Introducing MiraBy Louise Lerner • July 1, 2012

 Any researcher with a question can apply for time on the supercomputer, typically in chunks of millions of processor-hours, to run programs for their experiments.
 This adds up to billions of hours of computing time, awarded through several U.S. Department of Energy programs; see sidebar for details.

-Scientists will use Mira to study exploding stars, nuclear energy, climate change, and jet engines, to name just a few projects--see the sidebar on page XX for more.
+Scientists will use Mira to study exploding stars, nuclear energy, climate change, and jet engines, to name just a few projects--see the current list of projects for more.

 Beyond providing hours of computing time, Mira itself is a stepping stone toward the next great goal of supercomputing: exascale speed, where computers will calculate quintillions of floating point operations per second.
 That's a thousand times faster than today's top machines.